-A Business Associate Agreement (BAA) is a contract required under the US HIPAA law between a covered entity — such as a healthcare provider — and any outside vendor that will handle protected health information (PHI) on its behalf.
+A Business Associate Agreement (BAA) is a contract required under the US HIPAA law between a covered entity — such as a healthcare provider — and a vendor acting on its behalf that will handle protected health information (PHI) on its behalf.
 The BAA makes that vendor legally accountable for safeguarding the data, and without one in place, sharing PHI with the vendor is itself a HIPAA violation.

 The pieces: PHI, covered entity, business associate